Flood-Excess-Volume/.github/profile/README.md

 * a protocol to optimise assessment of mitigation scenarios, including cost-effectiveness analyses, for the benefit of policy makers and the public;
 * evidence-based decision-making for flood-mitigation schemes.

 **Note that:** this analysis does not replace the need for performing detailed hydrodynamic modelling and should be used either prior to or in tandem with the modelling.
-It does, however, as an important practical alternative, replace such calculations in cases where *insufficient computational/data resources are available* or *a quick and accessible preliminary assessment is required for screening possible strategies*.
+It does, however, as an important practical alternative, replace such calculations in cases where either *insufficient computational/data resources are available* or *a quick and accessible preliminary assessment is required for screening possible strategies*.

 ## Case studies
 A case study comprises a river flood of interest (historical or simulated) and a suite of potential flood-mitigation schemes (actual or hypothetical).